Why go?

 Iranian cuisine

-The traditional cuisine of Iran is very diverse and can impress even a gourmet who has visited dozens of countries and tasted hundreds of delicacies.
+Iran's traditional cuisine is incredibly diverse and will impress even the most discerning gourmet, even those who have visited dozens of countries and sampled hundreds of delicacies.
 Here are just a few amazing dishes that are definitely worth trying.

-Fesenjan is one of the most popular rice dishes, walnuts, grenade or cherries with chicken or beef.
-Courmesabzi is another dish based on rice, complemented by herbs, beans and lamb.
-Humanbab is a traditional dish that gives the culinary a huge scope for fantasy.
-It is prepared differently in different regions and restaurants, using chicken, lamb, veal and adding seasonings and spices to it.
-Taha Chin is an incredibly aromatic dish with the addition of saffron, which is prepared from rice, meat and eggs and is seasoned with a local analogue of sour cream usual.
+Fesenjan is one of the most popular dishes made with rice, walnuts, pomegranate or cherries, and chicken or beef.
+Kurme Sabzi is another rice-based dish, complemented by greens, beans, and lamb.
+Cheloukebab is a traditional dish that offers a wealth of creative possibilities.
+It is prepared in different ways in different regions and restaurants, using chicken, lamb, and veal, along with seasonings and spices.
+Takhe Chin is an incredibly flavorful saffron-flavored dish made with rice, meat, and eggs, topped with a local version of sour cream.

-And, of course, you need to taste the local variety of pilaf - Mars pilaf, literally “decorated with jewelry”.
-It is distinguished by a spectacular presentation, in which many nuts, berries, vegetables and fruits are laid on top of rice with meat: in addition to the usual barberry and carrots, in Iran use the sugary zest of orange, pistachios, dried apricots, plums.
+And, of course, you must try the local version of pilaf—Marse Plov, literally translated as "decorated with jewels."
+It's distinguished by its striking presentation, with a multitude of nuts, berries, vegetables, and fruits layered over rice and meat: in addition to the familiar barberries and carrots, Iranians use candied orange zest, pistachios, dried apricots, and plums.

 The palette of tastes